 - To encourage people to volunteer.

-- Out of goodwill, to maintain good relations with ex-employees, or to keep up the morale of employees who remain.
+- Out of goodwill, to maintain good relations with ex-employees and those who remain.

 - Because of provisions written into your employees’ contracts, or because of custom and practice in your industry.